oroinc/documentation/platform/dev_guide/web_framework/architecture.rst

 1. A client sends an HTTP request to the application.
 2. The request is executed by the application's front controller (index.php) file which takes a request, boots the application and passes the request information to it.
-3. Internally, te application uses registered routes, controllers, event dispatchers and event subscribers to process the request and create a response object.
+3. Internally, the application uses registered routes, controllers, event dispatchers and event subscribers to process the request and create a response object.
 4. The application turns the response object into the text headers and content which are sent back to the client.

 .. image:: /dev_guide/img/web_framework/request-flow.png